ycpcs/fys100-fall2015/project/project03.md

 > * Why do you think some of the ngrams are more popular than others?
 > * How does the popularity of each ngram correlate with what was going on in the real world?
 > * What information from the other sources do you have to back up your speculations?

+Your essay should be at least two pages in length (double spaced).